YibinWu/Works-Show/README.md

 ***Introduction of EPnP*** in the repo is an introduction of the EPnP (proposed by Computer Vision Laboratory at EPFL) algorithm with detailed equations derivation.
 <br/>

-***Equations Derivation of VINS-Mono*** is an analysis of the [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) (a monocular-VIO system) with detailed equations derivation which is .
-***Equations Derivation of VINS-Mono*** is an analysis of the [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) (a monocular-VIO system ) with detailed equations derivation and extended analysis.
+***Equations Derivation of VINS-Mono*** is an analysis of the [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) (a monocular-VIO system proposed by Aerial Robotics Group at HKUST) with detailed equations derivation and extended analysis.